What is the Current Ratio Formula?

 Solution:

-From the above calculation, we can say that for every dollar in current liabilities, there is only $0.5 in current assets.
-This means the business is highly leveraged and also has high risk.
-Therefore, investing in this company might lead to a loss for Alex.
+Based on the calculation above, it can be concluded that for every dollar in current liabilities, the company has only $0.5 in current assets.
+This indicates that the business is highly leveraged and carries a high risk.
+Therefore, investing in this company could potentially result in a loss for Alex.

 Example #3